Learning Groups

 If PE is offered: appropriate clothing and footwear (non-scuff shoes) for PE classes.

-Grades 7 and up: Tablet or laptop if possible; required for older grades
+Grades 7 and up: Tablet or laptop if possible; required for grades 10 and over

 Cell phones should be turned off during class time, or not sent at all.